-The certified person shall seek to expand his/her knowledge base related to the field of equine-assisted activities and therapies.
+The certified person shall seek to expand their knowledge base related to the field of equine-assisted services.

 5.1 The certified person shall maintain the competence requirement by meeting certification renewal requirements (recertification).

 The certified person shall honor all financial commitments to participants, personnel, vendors, donors, the certification entity and others.